 “Heart-healthy whole grains” aren’t what they’re thought to be.
 Studies have shown that on a ketogenic diet (which generally excludes all grains) patients have lower cholesterol and triglyceride levels, leading to an improved cardiovascular health.

 #5.
-Reduced Risk of Many Types of Cancer
+May Reduce Risk of Some Types of Cancer

 One of the most exciting areas of study regarding the ketogenic diet is cancer therapy.
 Cancer claims millions of lives each year, and a ketogenic way of eating has been shown in studies to increase survival rates and improve health in some cancers.